traefik/traefik/docs/content/reference/install-configuration/entrypoints.md

 ### ProxyProtocol and Load-Balancers

-IPs in `trustedIPs` only will lead to remote client address replacement:
-Declare load-balancer IPs or CIDR range here.
+The replacement of the remote client address will occur only for IP addresses listed in `trustedIPs`.
+This is where yoåu specify your load balancer IPs or CIDR ranges.

 When queuing Traefik behind another load-balancer, make sure to configure PROXY protocol on both sides.